-It’s really quite easy for you teach your child to read in a fun and painless way.
-Surprisingly this will even work with very young children and will help get them interested enough to sit still for a story at least for a few minutes.
+It’s really quite easy for you to teach your child to read in a fun and painless way.
+Surprisingly this will even work with very young children.
+Even a busy 2-year-old will get interested enough to sit still for a story at least for a few minutes.
 All you need to do is to make sure that the print is large enough for them to see the letters very clearly – at least a half inch to an inch high.
-Otherwise you can choose any book that you think would appeal to them.
+Otherwise, you can choose any book that you think would appeal to them.

 When you sit down to read your story, determine ahead of time several words you want your child to “read”.
 Names of characters or other words that are repeated frequently in the story work best.
 It doesn’t matter if it is a short word or a long one, in fact a longer word is easier to recognize because it is a more unique pattern.
 I always cringe when I see people teaching kids to read with words like hat, sat, bat, etc. Those words are terribly hard to differentiate because they are so short and so similar.
 Try elephant or refrigerator, or zebra.
 Now those are distinctive words.
 I know they will need to learn how to sound words out as they get older, but when they are very young, learning words by sight is very quick and easy and will fire up their enthusiasm for reading.Don't use short words - Try elephant or refrigerator, or zebra Click To Tweet